Rio Lagartos Yucatan: The Complete 2026 Guide — Flamingos, Pink Lakes & Tours

 We will cover how to get to Rio Lagartos in a moment.
 Before that, I would like to give a shout-out to the best guide in Rio Lagartos, William Canto.

-When I visited I also had a friend recommendation of a super professional guide-slash-photographer, William.
-So I hired him and I had a blast exploring Rio Lagartos, learning about the local flora and fauna and the entire network of ecosystems.
+When I visited, I also had a friend’s recommendation of a super professional guide-slash-photographer, William.
+So I hired him, and I had a blast exploring Rio Lagartos, learning about the local flora and fauna, and the entire ecosystem network.

 I’d highly recommend that you do proper research on where to stay during your visit.
 My room was fine for the night, but I could’ve picked better if I wasn’t traveling on the cheap.